EdenCrow/edencrow.github.com/_src/content/blog/Hello World 2.md

 <br/>
 {{< /rawhtml >}}
 Version control is software that tracks changes in the project over time and can be used to roll back to previous versions, [Git](https://git-scm.com/) being the most popular.
 In fact, I had already used Git when developing the 2012 design, using [GitHub](https://github.com/) as...

+To get ready to begin development on a new version of my site with Git I followed these steps:
+1. Cloned the GitHub repository with `git clone https://github.com/EdenCrow/edencrow.github.com`
+2. Made and moved into a new branch with `git checkout -b 2022`
+3. Removed all the files for the old design, keeping `CNAME`, `robots.txt` and `README` files
+4. Staged the changes with `git add -A`

+Now I had a clean branch to begin development with I could get it ready to work on a Hugo project with.
+I made a new folder called `src` (short for *source*, as-in source files), which is where I have stored the  files that Hugo will use to build the site.
+To get these files and folders set up correctly I then used Hugo's `new site` command.

 {{< notice info >}}
 While on GitHub, I also decided to upload an old Python script I made in 2012.
 It's a simple command-line program to search through a data dump of The Pirate Bay that user allisfine [released at the time](https://torrentfreak.com/download-a-copy-of-the-pirate-bay-its-only-90-mb-120209/).
 I added a couple of tweaks to parse user input better during the process.